msveshnikov/nexus-autocode/README.md

 -   Auto-generated API documentation
 -   RAG-based knowledge retrieval and management
 -   Knowledge base for common issues and best practices
--   Interactive tutorials and onboarding guides
--   Version-controlled documentation

-### Extensibility

--   Plugin architecture for community-contributed tools and connectors
--   SDK for developing custom agents and workflows
--   Open API for third-party integrations
--   Webhook support for event-driven integrations

-### Ethical Considerations

--   Bias detection and mitigation in AI models
--   Transparency in decision-making processes
--   Ethical guidelines for AI-driven actions
--   Mechanisms for human oversight and intervention
--   Regular ethical audits and impact assessments

 ## Project Structure